whitneywishart/HoldCows---888/README.md

 # eCommerce Back End
 ## Description
-A back-end app to handle e-commerce traffic using Sequelize.
+A back-end app to manage eCommerce inventory data using Sequelize.
 <br><br>

 ## Technologies and Installation